-352 Contemporary Philosophy (3)
+352 Contemporary Philosophy (4)

-A major tradition of 20th-century philosophy, e.g. American pragmatism, Phenomenology, linguistic analysis, hermeneutics, contemporary ethics, philosophy of science, or contemporary political philosophy.
+A major tradition of 20th-century philosophy, e.g. American pragmatism, Phenomenology, linguistic analysis, hermeneutics, contemporary ethics, philosophy of science, philosophy of mind, or contemporary political philosophy.
+This tradition will be both analyzed and placed in the context of contemporary philosophical practice.
+May be repeated as subject matter changes.
 Prerequisite: two courses in philosophy or permission of instructor.
-May be repeated as subject matter changes.
-See department chair.
+Spring.

-365 Feminist Theory (3)
+365 Feminist Theory (WGSS 365) (4)